Multimodal-Language-Department-MPI-NL/Normalization/README.md

 ## 🔬 Research Context

-This module is part of a larger research workflow for gesture and motion analysis.
-Normalization ensures that trajectories are comparable across recordings with different resolutions, camera setups, and subject sizes.
+This module shows how to normalize the size and position of motion tracking data across files.
+Normalization ensures that the data for all files is on the same scale so that you can compare movement trajectories across files with different resolutions, camera setups, and participant sizes.

 ## 🎯 What This Project Does